wabarr/PAPER/code-of-conduct.md

 We are committed to making participation in research a positive and enriching experience for everyone, regardless of level of experience, gender, gender identity and expression, sexual orientation, disability, personal appearance, body size, race, ethnicity, age, or religion.

 Examples of unacceptable behavior by laboratory members in person and in online spaces include the use of sexual language or imagery, derogatory comments or personal attacks, trolling, public or private harassment, insults, or other unprofessional conduct.

-Parts of this code are adapted from the [Contributor Covenant](http://contributor-covenant.org), version 1.0.0.
+<span style="font-size:50%">Parts of this code of conduct are adapted from the [Contributor Covenant](http://contributor-covenant.org), version 1.0.0.</span>